 Shoreline Clean Ups & Adopt a beach programs

-The International Shoreline Clean Up took place in Berkeley on Saturday, September 21.
+The International Shoreline Clean Up will take place in Berkeley on Saturday, September 20.

 It took place at the mouth of three creeks, and along our east shoreline and all around the Berkeley Marina.
 This was a great opportunity for parents and kids to work together on cleaning up the environment, and is also a popular opportunity to earn service-learning credit!